-If you need to remove an installed Optane SSD module for any reason, you must disable (see "Disabling Intel® OptaneTM" on page 6 - 43) Intel Optane before doing so.
+If you need to remove an installed Optane SSD module for any reason, you must disable Intel Optane before doing so.

 Failure to disable Optane before removing an Optane SSD module will result in the system being unable to start up.